-4. Your product/service is "too expensive"
+4. Your product is too costly

-Whilst there’s nothing that you can really do in order to control scenario A, you can have control over clients who leave as a result of scenario B. To do so, you should be effectively presenting how your product or service offers added value to your client.
+While there’s nothing that you can really do in order to control scenario A, you can have control over clients who leave as a result of scenario B. To do so, you should be effectively presenting how your product or service offers added value to your client.
 This could include bringing in free training, offering rewards, or improving the speed of your product/service delivery.

-You should listen and learn from your clients
+Listen and learn from your clients

 There’s value in retaining your clients.
 And so, if you want to improve your client retention, you should be listening and learning from the clients themselves.